Pedro-Appel/aubay-tech-talks/README.md

 **Key Objectives:**

 - Integrate Resilience4j into the Java application.
-- Implement Circuit Breaker, Rate Limiter, and Retry patterns.
+- Implement Circuit Breaker, Rate Limiter, Time limiter, and Retry patterns.
 - Test the resilience features and understand their impact on application stability.

 Once you complete the hands-on exercises in this section, you can move on to the next topic, where you'll automate the deployment and testing of this resilient application using GitHub workflows.